-Graduate students in U21 member institutions are invited to take part in the first ever U21/PwC Innovation Challenge.
+Graduate students in U21 member institutions are invited to take part in the 2019-2020 U21 PwC Innovation Challenge.

 The challenge requires students to respond to situations faced by the workforce of the future, to which they can apply their current knowledge and experience.

-To enter, students should prepare a 3-minute presentation (submitted in video format) in response to the challenge laid out below.
+To enter, students should prepare a three-minute presentation (submitted in video format) in response to the challenge laid out below.

 Please note, this competition is only open to graduate students currently registered on a programme at the University of Auckland (programmes include taught masters, research masters and PhDs).